jfwells/wp-united/readme.txt

 Visit [wp-united.com](http://www.wp-united.com) for more information and to view example integrations in the gallery.

-The download includes English, with German and Simplified Chinese translations.
+The download iincludes the following languages:
+* English
+* Francais
+* Deutsch
+* 中文（简体）

 == Installation ==